Baby Poop 101: a Comprehensive Guide to Newborn and Infant Poop

 Blood in baby stool

-While a few flecks can be normal, anything more than that should be brought to your pediatrician’s attention.
+While a few flecks might not be anything to worry about, if it’s a frequent occurrence or more than a little, it should be brought to your pediatrician’s attention.
 “Blood in the stool could be caused by constipation, infection, injury or allergy, so going to the doctor is essential,” Kapoor says.

-A common sign of teething or a cold, occasional mucus in baby poop is no big deal.
+A common sign of a cold and maybe of teething, occasional mucus is no big deal.
 However, “if you notice it frequently or in large amounts, it could be a sign of a GI tract issue and should be discussed with your pediatrician,” Kapoor says.

 Stringy baby poop